vs704vs/Lyriq/README.md

 # Lyriq

 Platform for music enthusiasts to share collaborate and promote their  work.
-Reservation/Booking system for msic studios, vocal coaches, artists, instruments for rent.
+Reservation/Booking system for music studios, vocal coaches, artists, instruments for rent.
 Property creation and session reservation/cancellation involving date, time, venue, equiments and mic setup.

 ## Demo